dtc-innovation/mind-the-gaps/_drafts/2018-02-27-no-running-costs.md

+---
+title: Why do we have zero running costs?
+tags:
+- conclusions
+---

 Why is it important that the Toolbox has zero running costs?

 We believe it is a useful tool for citizens.
 It is useful because it is open and exists in the commons.